AlexOgn/ProektASD/README.md

 # Terrain generation and finding a path between 2 points

+## How to run
+- Clone the repository
+- Use the command `make`
+- Use the command `./asdf`
+- Open `Terrain.ppm`
+ > Note: Not all image editors support .ppm, I use GIMP

 ## How does it work
 ### Diamond-Square generates a height map
 ### Pathfinding algorithm finds path between 2 points in the generated height map